corybuecker/terraform-k8s-gke/README.md

 - primary_account_email = "primary email for Google Cloud account"
 - project = "internal Google Cloud project ID"
 - master_authorized_networks_config_ip = "an IP address that should have access to the control plane"
+- github_workload_assertion = "assertion constraint for a GitHub integration"
 - github_workload_principal = "principalSet name for a GitHub integration"
 - zones = "list of domain names to be managed by external-dns"